$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Introduction

 where $\pi$ is the stationary probability distribution over the vertices and $\sigma_{N(v)}$ is a probability distribution over the vertices in $N(v)$ where a vertex $u \in N(v)$ is sampled with probability proportional to $w(u,v)$.

 In contrast, Bobkov, Houdr\'e, and the last author defined $\lambda_\infty$ as

 where $\pi$ is an arbitrary probability distribution over the vertices.
 In general one can convert bounds for vertex and edge expansion at the cost of a degrade by a multiplicative factor of maximum degree of the graph, $\Delta = \Delta(G)$.
 However, directly using (an estimate for) $\lambda_\infty$ can yield better bounds on vertex expansion and relevant measures (\Cref{linfcheeger}), as pointed out by \cite{BHT00} in the context of refining certain isoperimetric and concentration bounds from \cite{AM85}.

-Computing the edge expansion of a graph is NP-hard, whereas $\lambda_2$ can be computed efficiently (see Remark \ref{polybits}).
-Computing vertex expansion is also NP-hard, yet the complexity of computing $\lambda_\infty$ remained an open problem.
+As another application, $\lambda_2$ can help bounding the mixing rate of a Markov chain while $\lambda_\infty$ is connected to a different dispersion process \cite{CLTZ18}.

+Earlier, Fiedler \cite{F73} coined algebraic connectivity of the graph as the second smallest eigenvalue of its Laplacian matrix, i.e., equivalent to $\lambda_2$.
+The maximum such quantity that one can achieve, using a total weight of $1$ assigned to edges of the graph, is called \emph{absolute algebraic connectivity} of the graph \cite{F90, F93}.
+Absolute algebraic connectivity can be inversely formulated as the minimum required total weight of the edges of the graph, to ensure the second smallest eigenvalue of the Laplacian is greater than or equal to one.

+Absolute algebraic connectivity can be formulated as a semidefinite program, later formulated as Eq.~\eqref{dualsdp}.
+The dual semidefinite program, Eq.~\eqref{eq:primal-sdp}, has a further geometric interpretation.
+That is, the vertices of the graph are to be embedded into $\mathbb{R}^n$ such that the neighboring vertices are within/at unit distance from each other, and the objective is to maximize the Euclidean variance of the embedding.

+In machine learning literature, Maximum Variance Embedding (MVE) into arbitrary dimensions has been a proxy for non-linear dimension reduction, while preserving local structure of the underlying manifold, that is embraced by a proximity graph \cite{WS06aaai}.
+Our study also contributes to the theory of non-linear dimension reduction, that is an active area of research \cite{TJ18}.
+Further applications of maximum variance embedding, and the dual problem, are in the design of fastest mixing Markov processes \cite{SBXD06}, optimizing robustness and restoration of power networks \cite{edstrom2011spectral}, convergence rate of quantum consensus \cite{jafarizadeh2016optimizing}, and control of multi-agent systems \cite{choi2017multi}.
+On growing applications/interests for maximizing algebraic connectivity of a network and related problems, refer to \cite{gomyou2020optimal, tavasoli2020maximizing} and references therein.

+A special embedding problem, this time into $\mathbb{R}^1$, was first introduced by Alon, Boppana, and Spencer \cite{ABS98}.
+They showed that isoperimetric properties of Cartesian products of a (graph) metric \cite{CT98}, in asymptotic fashion, can be well-understood in a wide range by merely bounding the {\em second moment} over Lipschitz valuations of the vertices.
+Namely the spread constant of the graph, denoted by $\spcon = \spcon(G, \pi)\,,$ was defined as